 1. Quick search with filter

-Read MoreSUCCESSFUL THROUGH THE ERP PROJECT / the (useful) specifications
+Read MoreSUCCESSFULLY THROUGH THE ERP PROJECT / the (sensible) specification sheet

-A popular method used by many SMEs to select a suitable ERP is to present the specifications to various suppliers.
-In the comparison, the one that seems to fulfil the criteria of the specifications in the best possible way should then be chosen.
+A popular method used by many medium-sized companies to select a suitable ERP is to present the specifications to various providers.
+A comparison is then made to select the one that appears to fulfil the criteria of the specifications in the best possible way

-Read MoreSAP Business One – very trendy without a cloud
+Read MoreSAP Business One - on trend without the cloud

 Unfortunately, SAP refuses to take part in any comparative tests, studies or platforms where one or more SAP products are compared with competitors in the ERP market.
 In our opinion, SAP Business One would not stand a bad chance.